milansharma250617/Documentation/README.md

     </html>

 # HTML Attributes
-All HTML elements can have attributes
+All HTML elements can have attributes.
-Attributes provide additional information about elements Attributes are always specified in the start tag Attributes usually come in name/value pairs like: name="value"
+Attributes provide additional information about elements.
+Attributes are always specified in the start tag.
+Attributes usually come in name/value pairs like: name="value".
 # The href Attribute
 The <a> tag defines a hyperlink.
 The href attribute specifies the URL of the page the link goes to:
 ### Example